Search

 Soil Requirements:

 Requires fertile, slightly acidic soil in a well-drained location in the garden.
-Apply mulch and grass clippings, or straw around the base of the plant.
+Apply mulch, grass clippings, or straw around the base of the plant.
 Add well-composted manure.

 Water Requirements: